xiaoli/xiaoli.github.io/index.md

 #### 2003 - 2004 Telecom Billing System
 - Developer
-- Worked on a telecom billing system at a telecommunications company in Shenzhen.
+- Worked on a telecom billing system at a telecommunications company in Hunan Province.